 - return to regular exercise week 4

 - 90 - 95% of swelling is down by end of month 4, but final results are not obtained until end of 12 months

 - majority of numbness will subside by 4 months, but there MAY be some residual numbness for 12+ months - do not be alarmed

 The possible risks and complications should be discussed in your initial consultation and your pre-operative appointment with your surgeon.
 These risks are also part of the ASPS Informed Consent document, which you will be signing prior to your procedure.
 Be sure you understand the risks and make sure you are comfortable that your surgeon will 'work with you' if your ideal result is not achieved!

 - skin necrosis

-How much does a facelift cost?
+How much does a Facelift cost?

-The cost of a facelift depends on the areas selected for rejuvenation.
+The cost of a Facelift depends on the areas selected for rejuvenation.

-Board Certified Plastic Surgery
+Board Certified Plastic Surgery, ASPS Member

-Note: Patients depicted in photos and videos have provided written consent to display their photos online.
+Patients depicted in our before and after galleries have provided their written consent to display their photos online.
 Every patient is unique, and surgical results may vary.
 Please contact us if you have any questions.